-Training your staff about food allergies and the implications that the new law can have on your business must be a priority.
+Allergen training for your staff and the implications that the EU FIC law can have on your business must be a priority.
 Indeed, where anyone in your establishment has contact with foods and beverages an amount of training will be essential.

 Food allergens require careful management as do all perishable consumables in a food (and drink) business outlet.